-Chhath Puja is a religious festival in India dedicated to Lord Shiva.
-Chhath Puja 2022 will take place on October 28, 2022.
+Chhath Puja 2023 Muhurat, Rituals and traditions: Chhath Puja is a religious festival in India dedicated to Lord Shiva.
+Chhath Puja 2023 will take place on October 28, 2023.
 Devotees worship Lord Surya for four days during Chhath Puja.

 Chhath Puja is a festival exclusively related to the worship of the mighty Sun God.
-Chhath puja, the only festival that survived the Vedic era, is inextricably linked with the worship of nature for the benefit of mankind.
+Chhath puja 2023, the only festival that survived the Vedic era, is inextricably linked with the worship of nature for the benefit of mankind.